-Enterprise Florida is an old town important in the region's early history.
+Enterprise Florida is an old town important in Central Florida's early history.

 It is a small village on the north shore of Lake Monroe across from Sanford.

 Lake Monroe is a very wide spot in the St. Johns River.

 Enterprise today is surrounded by the larger communities of DeBary and Deltona, but this quiet place still survives among the giant oaks along Lake Monroe.

 In the early days of Florida's settlement, Enterprise was the last stop for steamers on the St. Johns River.